SamsungInternet/wizard/README.md

 Some of the features are Samsung Specific.

+## Building

+This uses GitHub pages so there is no build step needed.
+Changing the files on GitHub will automatially generate the web site.

 ## Testing locally

+To test your changes locally before merging them you can install Jekyll locally which is what GitHub pages uses.

 * Install ruby and [Install Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll)
 * Run with jekyll: `jekyll run serve`